saleor/saleor-docs/docs/api-process/product.md

 ### Sorting

-In the `products` you can also sort the results by using the `sortBy` field, which consists of two arguments:
+In the `products` you can also sort the results by using the `sortBy` argument, which consists of two arguments:

 - `field` - Allows selecting a field to sort the results by from several predefined choices, such as `PRICE` or `NAME`.